Benjamin-Lawson23/osTicket_ticket_lifecycle/README.md

 </p>
 <p>

-<h2>Step 2: Observe the queue of tickets</h2>
+<h2>Step 2: Note the tickets in the queue</h2>

-<p>Once the helpdesk professional logs in, they will see a queue of unassigned tickets that need to be resolved</p>
+<p>Once the helpdesk professional logs in, they will presented with a queue of unassigned tickets that need to be resolved.
+To see tickets that have been specifically to you, click on the 'My Tickets' tab.</p>

 <p>
 <img src="https://imgur.com/n4veNDu.png" width="50%" alt="Disk Sanitization Steps"/>